vercel-partner-solutions/slack-agent-template/README.md

 2. Choose the workspace you want to use
 3. Copy the contents of [`manifest.json`](./manifest.json) into the text box that says "Paste your manifest code here" (JSON tab) and click Next
 4. Review the configuration and click Create
-5. On the Install App tab, click Install to <Workspace_Name>.
+5. On the Install App tab, click Install to <Workspace_Name>
    - You will be redirected to the App Configuration dashboard
 6. Copy the Bot User OAuth Token into your environment as `SLACK_BOT_TOKEN`
 7. On the Basic Information tab, copy your Signing Secret into your environment as `SLACK_SIGNING_SECRET`